If we look back over the summer then yes it was nice, we had a few pleasant days, but was it really any different to previous summers in the UK?

 The graph below taken from the CIAT report predicts both the temperature and rainfall changes in both 2030 and 2050 if global warming continues at its current level.

 - The rainfall increases from 1,277 millimetres to 1,325 millimetres in 2050 passing through 1,309 in 2030.

 While the overall rainfall increases, it actually decreases during the dry period from June to October.
 This dry period is the most important growth time of the crop as it’s vital to stimulate the flowering of the coffee plant.
 The level of flowering depends largely on the volume and frequency of heavy rainfall during this period.
 Less rainfall simply means fewer flowers.
 Compounded with the fact that much of the crop is cultivated by streams that derive their water from rainfall, irrigation to the crop will also be reduced.

 - The average temperature increase is 2.3 C passing through an increment of 1.3 C in 2030.

 At 23 C and above, the coffee plant's metabolism starts to increase, leading to a failure to accumulate the right mix of aromatic compounds that deliver coffee's distinctive taste.
-Higher temperatures will affect both the yield and quality of coffee.
+Higher temperatures will affect both the yield and quality of the coffee.

-If we look at the images below, we can see the areas of cultivated land that are well suited to the coffee plant today, and how they will be effected by climate change in 2030 & 2050.
+If we look at the images below, we can see the areas of cultivated land that are well suited to the coffee plant today, and how they will be affected by climate change in 2030 & 2050.